SillyTavern/SillyTavern/public/notes/content.md

 #### Key

 A list of keywords that trigger the activation of a World Info entry.
+Keys are not case-sensitive by default (this is [configurable](#casesensitivekeys)).

 #### Secondary Key